 You are further politely reminded to use the hand sanitiser on entry to the ward area and to wash your hands regularly during your visit.

 This page is being updated regularly.
 This is Brighton and Sussex University Hospital advice which covers both the Royal Sussex County Hospital in Brighton and the Princess Royal Hospital in Haywards Heath.

-If you have a new persistent cough and/or temperature above 37.8 or a loss or change to your sense of taste and smell then please do not enter any clinical area, the current advice is to self isolate for yourself and all household members, however if your symptoms deteriorate and you feel that your condition may warrant a hospital admission, then seek advice via NHS 111.
+If you have a new persistent cough, a temperature above 37.8 or a loss or change to your sense of taste and smell then please do not enter any clinical area, the current advice is to self isolate for yourself and all household members, however if your symptoms deteriorate and you feel that your condition may warrant a hospital admission, then seek advice via NHS 111.